Okay, maybe that is a slight exaggeration but there are a lot out wind turbines (particularly along I-65) and more popping up all the time.

 Hopefully this sheds a little light on Indiana wind farms.

 Have any questions or comments about Indiana wind turbines for my husband to answer?
 Leave ‘em below!
+Please refer to this article and the follow-up.
+Many answers to common questions about wind farms are found in my response to previous posters.

 Small Towns: Destinations, not Drive-Thrus!
 I’m Jessica Nunemaker and THIS is little Indiana!